 - Nutramax Cosequin DS Plus with MSM.
 These chewable tablets are well respected when it comes to joint health supplements for dogs.
 They contain glucosamine, chondroitin sulfate, MSM, and magnesium, which can also be helpful for maintaining joint cartilage.

 - PetHonesty Advanced Hip+Joint Chews.
-Ingredients like turmeric, glucosamine, chondroitin sulfate, and MSM, plus Vitamins E and C, make these chews great for reducing joint inflammation and helping to rebuild joint cartilage.
+Ingredients like turmeric, glucosamine, chondroitin sulfate, and MSM, plus Vitamins E and C, make these chews great for reducing joint discomfort and helping to rebuild joint cartilage.

 - ProSense Advanced Strength Glucosamine Chew Tablets.
-This is a glucosamine supplement designed to combat serious joint pain and might be recommended for dogs suffering from arthritis.
+This is a glucosamine supplement designed to combat serious joint discomfort .
 It contains 650 mg of glucosamine per dose, higher than most joint supplements.